sfiligoi/prp-htcondor-pool/k8s/personal_jl/README.md

     condor_rm

-More HTCondor documentation in [the htcondor manual](http://research.cs.wisc.edu/htcondor/manual/v8.9/SubmittingaJob.html).
+More HTCondor documentation in [the htcondor manual](https://htcondor.readthedocs.io/en/v8_8_3/users-manual/submitting-a-job.html).

+Note: HTCondor also provides [Python bindings](https://htcondor.readthedocs.io/en/v8_8_3/apis/python-bindings/index.html).
+May not be the easiest to use, but they are avaialble.